 For SCCM folks reading this, you already know that CRP is a separate role that needs to be configured in one of the Site Servers before you install the Policy Module that ships with Config Manager, on the NDES server.

-Intune combines both – Plugin module and CRP, in the form of a connector.
+Intune combines both – The plugin module and CRP, in the form of a connector.

 In the Intune SCEP workflow, Intune leverages this connector to generate the SCEP challenge which is complete behind-the-scenes and is not exposed via any user-facing logs.
 Still, we may consider the mechanism to be fairly similar to the NDES SCEP cert deployment with Config Manager with the exception being